What is a case competition?

 Who is eligible?

-All university and college students, including graduate, professional, and undergraduate students, are eligible to participate in the 2018 Toronto Thinks Global Health Case Competition.
+All current University of Toronto students, including graduate, professional, and undergraduate students, are eligible to participate in the 2019 Toronto Thinks Global Health Case Competition.
 There are no limits on delegate age or level of education.

 How do I prepare?